Special Invites

 6. Rajasthani Miniature Art Style

-Inspired by the miniature paintings of Rajasthan, this style features detailed hand-painted-looking illustrations — elephants, peacocks, palace architecture, and intricate floral patterns.
-The colour palette often includes saffron, turquoise, and gold.
+Okay, this one's a showstopper.
+Inspired by the miniature paintings you'd see in Jaipur's City Palace or Udaipur's museum — detailed hand-painted-looking illustrations of elephants, peacocks, palace arches, and intricate florals.
+The palette is usually saffron, turquoise, and gold.

 7. Mughal Garden Motifs